Music Director, Metropolitan Opera

 Management Territory: Worldwide

-Maestro Levine inaugurated the “Metropolitan Opera Presents” television series for PBS in 1977, founded the Met’s Lindemann Young Arists Development Program (LYADP) in 1980, returned Wagner’s complete Ring to the repertoire in 1989 (in the first integral cycles in 50 years there), and reinstated recitals and concerts with Met artists at the opera house—a former Met tradition.
-Expanding on that tradition, he and the MET Orchestra began touring in concert in 1991, and since then have performed around the world including at Expo ’92 in Seville, in Japan, on tours across the United States and Europe, and each year during and after the opera season on its own subscription series at Carnegie Hall; his concerts there in October, January and May include soloists pianist Richard Goode, mezzo-soprano Christine Rice, soprano Renée Fleming and violinist Christian Tetzlaff and music of Mozart, Gershwin, Copland, Corigliano, Mahler, Schumann, Mendelssohn, Schoenberg and the world premiere of Harbison’s new song cycle, Closer to my own life, on texts by Alice Munro.
+Maestro Levine inaugurated the “Metropolitan Opera Presents” television series for PBS in 1977, founded the Met’s Lindemann Young Artist Development Program (LYADP) in 1980, returned Wagner’s complete Ring to the repertoire in 1989 (in the company’s first integral cycles in 50 years), and reinstated recitals and concerts with Met artists at the opera house.
+Expanding on that tradition, he and the Met Orchestra began touring in concert in 1991, and since then have performed around the world including at Expo ’92 in Seville, in Japan, on tours across the U. S. and Europe, and regularly during and after the opera season at Carnegie Hall.

-In addition to his responsibilities at the Met, Mr. Levine is a distinguished pianist and an active and avid recital collaborator, especially in Lieder and song repertoire.
+In addition to his responsibilities at the Met, Mr. Levine has had a distinguished career as a pianist and recital collaborator, especially in Lieder and song repertoire.
 He began accompanying such artists as Jennie Tourel, Hans Hotter, and Eleanor Steber more than 50 years ago, and since that time has given recitals with most of the great singers of our time.
 From 1973 to 1993, he was Music Director of the Ravinia Festival, summer home to the Chicago Symphony Orchestra, where in a dozen programs each season he led an immense repertoire of symphonic masterpieces, operas, major works for chorus and orchestra, works for unusual combinations of instruments, one-composer marathons, oratorios, concertos, and performed as piano soloist in concertos, chamber music, and song recitals.
-Outside the United States, his activities have been characterized by his intensive and enduring relationships with Europe’s most distinguished musical organizations: the Salzburg (1975–93) and Bayreuth (1982–98) festivals, the Vienna Philharmonic, and the Berlin Philharmonic.
-He was Chief Conductor from 1999 to 2004 of the Munich Philharmonic Orchestra, and Music Director from 2000 to 2004 of the Verbier Festival Youth Orchestra and from 2004 to 2011 of the Boston Symphony Orchestra and the Tanglewood Festival.
-From 1996 to 2000, he led more than a dozen concerts on the “Three Tenors World Tour,” and he was conductor of the Chicago Symphony Orchestra for the soundtrack of Disney’s Fantasia 2000.
-He has conducted every major orchestra in America and Europe.
+Outside the U. S., his activities have been characterized by his intensive and enduring relationships with Europe’s most distinguished musical organizations: the Salzburg (1975–93) and Bayreuth (1982–98) festivals, the Vienna Philharmonic, and the Berlin Philharmonic.
+He was Chief Conductor from 1999 to 2004 of the Munich Philharmonic Orchestra, and Music Director from 2000 to 2004 of the Verbier Festival Youth Orchestra, and from 2004 to 2011 of the Boston Symphony Orchestra and the Tanglewood Festival.
+From 1996 to 2000, he led more than a dozen concerts on the “Three Tenors” World Tour, and he was conductor of the Chicago Symphony Orchestra for the soundtrack of Disney’s Fantasia 2000.